starbeamjs/starbeam/docs/INVARIANTS.md

 ---

-## 1. Reactivity is a root, not a paradigm

-Mark what state is reactive.
-The rest is plain JavaScript.
+## 1. Mark root state.
+The rest is Just JavaScript.

-Reactive state lives in cells, markers, and reactive collections.
-Everything else — functions, classes, getters, methods, closures, data passed through normal collection APIs — is ordinary code that happens to read and write that state.
+The reactive boundary is at the _storage_.
+Cells, markers, and reactive collections are reactive.
+Functions, classes, getters, methods, closures, and data passed through normal collection APIs are not — they're ordinary code that happens to read and write reactive state.

 There is no "derived state" type, no "computed property" decorator, no graph of observables to register.
 To derive a value from reactive state, you write a function.

-This isn't an aesthetic choice.
-It's a structural property.
-Because the reactive boundary lives at the _storage_, abstractions built on top work without knowing they're reactive: a reactive `Map` really is a `Map`; a class with private fields really is a class; a formula is just a function.
-There is nothing for a library author to do to "make their abstraction reactive."
-As long as the root state is reactive, reading through any abstraction produces reactive reads.
+Because the boundary lives at the storage, abstractions on top work without knowing they're reactive.
+A reactive `Map` really is a `Map`.
+A class with private fields really is a class.
+A formula is just a function.
+A library author doesn't "make their abstraction reactive" — if the root state is reactive, reading through any abstraction is reactive.

-The single rule user code must follow: **during rendering, don't mutate reactive state.** During actions — event handlers, effects, async continuations — read and write freely.
-Nothing else is required.
+**User code runs in two modes.** Outside rendering — event handlers, effects, async continuations, plain function calls — read and write freely.
+Reactive state behaves like ordinary state.
+Inside rendering — the frame during which a component produces its UI — read freely; writing is disallowed.
+That's the only rule.

+Section 14 defines what counts as "rendering" in the React adapter.
+Other adapters define the equivalent for their host.

 ---